ThorkilG12/Misc/Setup for Kerberos Double Hop with Service Provider Names.md

 ## SPN and Delegation ##

 In a standard SQL Express installation, the User running the SQL service is `NT Service\MSSQL$SQLEXPRESS`.
-Having two servers with the same owner-name is not acceptable fro SPN's to work.
+Having two servers with the same owner-name is not acceptable for SPN's to work.
 Therefore two users has been created, `SQL252` and `SQL219`, and the owner of the SQL Services for both SQL Server is changed:
 For SQL2 it looks like:
 ![image](https://github.com/ThorkilG12/Misc/assets/12120277/db65d432-8cc8-4180-a3d1-b9c33760e97c)